-The government limits the general increase in Council Tax to 1.99% per year, but has provided additional flexibility for local authorities with Adult Social Care responsibility to raise Council Tax by a further 2%, which this Business Plan assumes that the Council will take whilst freezing Council Tax increases.
-The provisional Local Government Finance Settlement issued in December 2016 afforded social care authorities the flexibility to increase the Adult Social Care precept by 3% in 2017-18 and 2018-19, maintaining the cap of a total 6% increase over the first 3 years of the MTFS.
+The government limits the general increase in Council Tax to 1.99% per year, but has provided additional flexibility for local authorities with Adult Social Care responsibility to raise Council Tax by a further 3%, this Business Plan assumes that the Council will take a

+2% rise whilst freezing Council Tax increases.
+The Local Government Finance Settlement issued in February 2017 afforded social care authorities the flexibility to increase the Adult Social Care precept by 3% in 2017-18 and 2018-19, maintaining the cap of a total 6% increase to 2019-20.